The Job

 2const context = await beliefs.before(userMessage)

-3console.log(context.moves) // ranked actions for this turn
+3console.log(context.moves[0]) // the single best next action this turn

 4